 There are two important patterns to notice.
-First, given the policy in the EME, a tighter regulation in the AE (lower $L_A$ ) improves welfare in the AE.
+First, given the policy in the EME, a tighter regulation in the AE (lower L_A) improves welfare in the AE.
 This is because the stability trade-off outweighs the flow cost, as discussed earlier.
-Second, fixing $L_A$ in the AE, welfare in the AE is increasing with $L_E$ .
+Second, fixing L_A in the AE, welfare in the AE is increasing with L_E .
 In other words, tightening in the EME decreases welfare in the AE.
-Hence, macro-level spillovers from capital account policies are reflected by changes in the stationary distribution of $\eta$ and in welfare.
+Macro-level spillovers from capital account policies are reflected by changes in the stationary distribution of η and in welfare.